fcdimitr/sgtsnepi/paper.md

 in a metric space, and their degrees vary greatly, far from constant.
-(ii) The software is limited in practical use either to small graphs/networks or to embedding into $d<3$ dimensions.
+(ii) The software is limited in practical use either to small graphs/networks or to embedding to $d<3$ dimensional space.
 We remove both limitations.
-SG-t-SNE-$\Pi$ admits arbitrary large, sparse, stochastic graphs/networks.
-It is demonstrated in @Pitsianis2019 for novel, autonomous embedding of large, real-world stochastic networks.
+SG-t-SNE-$\Pi$ admits arbitrary, sparse, stochastic graphs/networks.
+It is demonstrated by @Pitsianis2019 for novel, autonomous embedding of large, real-world stochastic networks.
-SG-t-SNE-$\Pi$ also enables fast three-dimensional (3D) graph embedding, which preserves and reveals more or even critical structural information as shown in @Pitsianis2019, on modern laptop and desktop computers with ease of use.
+SG-t-SNE-$\Pi$ also enables fast three-dimensional (3D) graph embedding, which preserves and reveals more or even critical structural information as shown by @Pitsianis2019, on modern laptop and desktop computers with ease of use.

 SG-t-SNE-$\Pi$ is implemented in C++.
 It takes as input a stochastic